daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 Segment common natural language to pinpoint core themes within text datasets.
 * Clusters should cover the main topics/subtopics within the dataset, refered to as "themes" herein.
 * Clusters should map to the raw data comprehensively, as well as be illustrated by helpful summaries.
-* The overall pipeline should be reproducible, easy to run/extend to new datasets, and automated from start to finish.
+* The pipeline should be reproducible, easy to run/extend to new datasets, and automated from start to finish.

 ## Citations